mordax7/ansible-role-librespot/README.md

 #### Important
 Make sure to first read the [dependencies](https://github.com/xMordax/ansible-role-librespot#dependencies) section of this project.
-If you will ever any issues with the deployment, please first refer to the official [ Ansible Documentation](https://docs.ansible.com/ansible/latest/index.html) and try solving the problems by yourself before creating a ticket.
+If you will ever have any issues with the deployment, please first refer to the official [ Ansible Documentation](https://docs.ansible.com/ansible/latest/index.html) and try solving the problems by yourself before creating a ticket.

 Features